-The thing that’s making your cat meow and claw at the bag is a vaguely-labeled additive called “natural flavor”.
+The thing making your cat meow and claw at the bag is a vaguely-labeled additive called “natural flavor”.

 In cat food, natural flavor typically refers to hydrolyzed animal tissue.
-This is a highly-concentrated animal flavor additive.
+This is a highly concentrated animal flavor additive.
 It’s intensely flavorful and most cats absolutely love it.
 Other crazy-delicious treats contain animal liver, which is also a concentrated source of the rich, meaty flavor cats long for.

-So knowing that your cat craves meat, skip the sugars, artificial colors, and carbohydrates.
+So, knowing that your cat craves meat, skip the sugars, artificial colors, and carbohydrates.

 Also Read: Best Dental Cat Treats

-If you’re passionate about promoting good dental health, give your cat raw meaty bones like chicken wings and necks.
+If you’re passionate about promoting good dental health, give your cat raw meaty bones like raw chicken wings and necks.
 Alternatively, you may give your cat treats infused with bacteria-consuming enzymatic cleaners.